microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0/Microsoft.Graph.Notes.md

 Create new navigation property to sectionGroups for sites

 ### [New-MgSiteOnenoteSectionGroupSection](New-MgSiteOnenoteSectionGroupSection.md)
-Create new navigation property to sections for sites
+Create a new onenoteSection in the specified section group.

 ### [New-MgSiteOnenoteSectionPage](New-MgSiteOnenoteSectionPage.md)
 Create new navigation property to pages for sites

 ### [New-MgUserOnenoteNotebook](New-MgUserOnenoteNotebook.md)
-Create new navigation property to notebooks for users
+Create a new OneNote notebook.

 ### [New-MgUserOnenoteNotebookSection](New-MgUserOnenoteNotebookSection.md)
-Create new navigation property to sections for users
+Create a new onenoteSection in the specified notebook.

 ### [New-MgUserOnenoteNotebookSectionGroup](New-MgUserOnenoteNotebookSectionGroup.md)
-Create new navigation property to sectionGroups for users
+Create a new section group in the specified notebook.

 ### [New-MgUserOnenotePage](New-MgUserOnenotePage.md)
 Create new navigation property to pages for users